HinChou/Feature-Selection-Without-Domain-Expertise-And-Resampling-Techniques/README.md

 * Recursive Feature Elimination(Running Time and Accuracy Trade off)
 * Feature Selection Using SelectFromMode

+What can we do if there are still too many variables after using feature selection methods above?

 ### 2. Resampling Techniques
 * Random Over-sampling
 * Synthetic Minority Over-sampling Technique(SMOTE)